swiftlang/swift/docs/CppInteroperability/CppInteroperabilityStatus.md

 ### C++ Standard Library Support

-Libc++ can be imported and used from Swift.
+Parts of libc++ can be imported and used from Swift.

-This status table describes which of the following C++ standard library features have some experimental support for using them in Swift:
+This status table describes which of the following C++ standard library features have some experimental support for using them in Swift.
+Please note that this is not a comprehensive list and other libc++ APIs that use the above supported C++ language features could be imported into Swift.

 | **C++ Standard Library Feature**   | **Can Be Used From Swift**                   |
 |------------------------------------|----------------------------------------------|
 | `std::string`                      | Yes                                          |
 | `std::vector`                      | Yes                                          |

 ## Known Issues